KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 * We get a flexible and powerful build system that should enable most/all of our Java-based packaging needs, including improved configuration options/control vs. the current profiles/properties approach
 * Improved build reliability via compatibility checks built into the system (move some problems from run time to build/configuration time)
 * Improved usability via guiding users through available and compatible options (via CLI or UI)
-* Easier debugging of builds (we can see the exact generated standalone pom.xml - no need to work backwards when something goes wrong to try and figure out exactly what was included from where)
+* Easier debugging of builds (we can see the exact generated standalone pom.build.gradle.kts - no need to work backwards when something goes wrong to try and figure out exactly what was included from where)

 ### Disadvantages